RIKEN-RCCS/lens3/doc/user-guide.md

 ![Landing page](ug1.jpg)

 The pool creation page is to create a _bucket pool_.
-A bucket pool is a management unit and it is associated to a directory in the filesystem in which a MinIO will run.
+A bucket pool is a management unit in Lens3 and it is associated to a directory in the filesystem in which a MinIO will run.
 Enter a directory (which needs to be writable) and click the "Create" button.

 ![Pool creation page](ug2.jpg)

 The pool edit page is to add buckets and access keys.
 Click "Add" or "New" buttons.
+A bucket has a bucket-policy that specifies a permission to public accesses: "none", "upload", "download", or "public".
+A bucket with the "none"-policy is accessible only with access-keys.
+These policy names are from MinIO.

+Each access-key has a key-policy: "readwrite", "readonly", or "writeonly".
+Accesses to buckets/files are restricted by these policies.
+These policy names are from MinIO.

 Clicking "Show bucket pool" on the top moves to a pool list page which will display a summaries of pools created.

 ![Pool edit page](ug3.jpg)